neonevm/neon-evm.docs/docs/developing/utilities/neonswap.md

 title: NeonSwap
 ---

-## Goal
+## The Goal
-To swap an ERC-20 token with another token of the same standard using the NeonSwap application.
+The goal of this article is to show how to swap an ERC-20 token with another token of the same standard using the NeonSwap application.

 *Condition:* The ERC-20 token can be any [SPL token](about/terminology.md#spl-token) whose contract complies with the [ERC-20 standard](about/terminology.md#erc-20) and is deployed on the Neon EVM.